St Peter's Church, Edensor

-St Peter's Church, Edensor, is a Grade I listed church in Edensor, Derbyshire.
+St Peter's Church, Edensor, is a Grade I listed Anglican church in Edensor, Derbyshire.
 St Peter's is the closest parish church in the Church of England to Chatsworth House, home of the Dukes of Devonshire, most of whom are buried in the churchyard.
 St Peter's is in a joint parish with St Anne's Church, Beeley.

 The historic listing summary for the church states that it was built in the 12th century, modified in the 15th and "rebuilt in 1867 by Sir George Gilbert Scott".

 Church

 History

 The original village of Edensor was located immediately next to Chatsworth House, but between 1838 and 1842 the 6th Duke of Devonshire had it demolished so it would be out of sight over a hill.
 The planning of the new village and the parish church was overseen by Joseph Paxton.
 The church was built for the 7th Duke of Devonshire.
 Consecrated in 1870, St Peter's comprises a west steeple, nave with aisles, chancel, north vestry and south east chapel.

-A 2020 report states that the current church with its 166 feet-high spire, designed by George Gilbert Scott, was not built until about 25 years after the village was completed.
+A 2020 report states that the current church with its 166-feet-high spire, designed by George Gilbert Scott, was not built until about 25 years after the village was completed.
 It was a "replacement for the original squat-towered church that had occupied the site previously".
 Derbyshire Council states that "Edensor Church was taken down and rebuilt in 1867, incorporating some of the old Norman" church.
 Another source specifies that "very little remains of the Norman church".

 The Council's research indicates that "the remains of two piscinas have been preserved" but does not state whether they are from the Norman era.
 Two features may be from that earlier church: "The nave is separated from the aisles by four pointed arches on each side, four of which belonged to the old church.
 The porch also, with some restoration, is a remnant of that edifice".